guitmz/defjam/README.md

 # defjam

 This is a repository with a collection of all viruses I have made by roy g biv from his time in defjam and 29A.
 All of his codes span almost 30 years of work, and they are spreaded in many places.
 So, I decided gather them all in one place.

 If you know where to find the missing ones or have information that could be useful, please contact me!

-Mail:

 | Project  | Date | Author | Satus |